 The minor is open to students interested in medicine, dentistry, nursing, environmental health and public health.
 It will prepare students for postgraduate studies in public health and enrich the education of students headed to medicine, dentistry, nursing, law, economics, international studies, mathematics, physics, chemistry, the humanities, business, social work and education.

-The application for the Global Public Health and the Common Good Minor for the 2022-2023 academic year is now closed.
-The application for 2023-2024 academic year will open on January 1, 2023.
+The acceptance to the Global Public Health and the Common Good program is by application, which occurs in January annually.
 The best way to stay informed of all things related to the Global Public Health program, is to subscribe to our newsletter.

 Admittance to the major and minor in Global Public Health and the Common Good is by application.
 Students can apply in the Spring semester of either their freshman or sophomore year.
 Rising seniors will be considered only if they have already fulfilled many of the course requirements for the minor.